 Since you can now relate to the impact of coffee on the mind, let’s take a brief look at what you might feel physically.
-While your mind is whirring, you might start to notice a few common symptoms – especially if you overdo it with the coffee.
+While your mind is whirring, you might notice a few common symptoms – especially if you overdo it with the coffee.
 Some issues you might feel include:

 - Improved pace of operation, allowing you to get through the working day with more efficiency and clearer results.

-- However, you might also begin to feel like your muscles are aching and you have general aches and pains throughout the body.
+- However, you might also begin to feel like your muscles are aching and have general aches and pains throughout the body.
 This comes from the coffee crash.

-A warning about coffee and bone health
+A warning about Caffeine and bone health

 So, should I get rid of my kettle?

 No, of course not!
 The effects of coffee on the mind (and body) aren’t as damaging as they are made to sound.
 On the contrary, it offers us the lift and boosts to give it 100% and attack the day.
 But, like anything else in life, too much will negatively impact our health.